RIDGE VENT BENEFITS

 If you’ve ever sat in a physics class and really listened; you probably remember that heat rises.
 As heated air rises in your attic space, it floats up to the top ridge, mostly with nowhere to go.
 You may have those triangular gable vents and attic vents that can allow this extremely hot air to escape out the sides of your house.
 But if there’s not some strong breeze blowing nearby, your hot air is stuck upstairs… raising your AC costs and damaging your home!

-Stagnant attic heat can even cause roofing materials, rafters, and even insulation to suffer, becoming damaged and ultimately needing serious maintenance or replacement.
+Stagnant attic heat can even cause roofing materials, rafters, and even insulation to suffer, becoming damaged and ultimately needing serious maintenance or roof replacement.
+And such may also occur to your residential roofing in Mooresville NC as well as residential roofing Charlotte NC.

 Adequate ridge vent does not just cool off your upstairs living spaces; it can add years to a home.
-Your shingles will last much longer.
+Your shingles, like asphalt shingles, will last much longer.
 Ridge vent, unlike those big electric attic turbines, operates year-in, year-out for free; it’s all natural!
 Simply convection from rising warm air!

 Not to mention, ridge vent just looks good.
 It adds a finished look, a quality that’s very attractive and appealing on most homes.
 All newly built homes are required by code to include ridge vent along with soffit intakes to make a healthy and well ventilated, energy-saving roof system.